Coko7/Coko7/SKILL_BACKGROUND.md

   - Moved Ubuntu files to Windows and deleted the partition on my PC
   - Hesitated on what to do for a few weeks...
   - Fuck Windows, time to single boot Arch Linux (best decision of the year)
+  - Installed it from Scratch by following the [ArchWiki](https://wiki.archlinux.org/) and some Youtube tutorials
+  - Using X.Org as display server and [awesomewm](https://awesomewm.org/) as window manager
-  - Started learning EVEN MORE about Linux (window managers, graphical environments, distros, etc.)
+  - Started learning EVEN MORE about Linux (window managers, graphical environments, distros, mounting drives, sound servers, etc.)

 > The purpose is to try and retrace my computer science journey.
 I will *try* to keep it small.